-The BPS Procurement Directive, issued by the Management Board of Cabinet, sets out procurement rules in the purchase of goods and services using public funds by broader public sector organizations in Ontario.
+The BPS Procurement Directive, issued by the Management Board of Cabinet, sets out procurement rules in the purchase of goods and services, by BPS organizations in Ontario, using public funds.

 It improves accountability and transparency for procurement decisions and processes, and maximizes the value that BPS organizations receive from the use of public funds.